kieferb-p/bair0069/README.md

-- 👋 Hi, I’m Kiefer
-- 👀 I’m interested in ...
-Music, Reading, and Chess.
-I am a lifelong learner always seeking new things to experience and information to sponge up.
-- 🌱 I’m currently learning ...
-Mobile Application Designa and Development at Algonquin College
-- 💞️ I’m looking to collaborate on ...
-Any project that will have me.
-I'm interested in a lot of different things and have beginner level knowledge.
-- 📫 How to reach me ...discord:kbp#2676
+Hello, my name is Kiefer.
+I am a passionate and dedicated learner with a strong background in mobile application development.
+I have experience with a variety of programming languages, including among many: JavaScript, Swift, Kotlin, and React/Native.
+My interests include creating music, reading about psychology, and playing chess, and I am always seeking new experiences and opportunities to grow my knowledge.
+I am currently studying mobile application design and development at Algonquin College and am excited to collaborate on any project that will allow me to utilize my skills and continue learning.
+You can reach me on

+Discord at kbp#2676.

 <!---
 bair0069/bair0069 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.